makrai/notes/jurafsky19-slp2-ch15-unification.md

   * Prolog
     * Colmerauer, F Didier, Robert Pasero, Philippe Roussel, and J Trudel
     * resolution principle of Robinson (1965), and implemented a French
-  * natural language via Definite Clause Grammars was based on Colmerauer’s (1975) metamorphosis grammars, and was developed and named by
+    * natural language via Definite Clause Grammars was based on Colmerauer’s (1975) metamorphosis grammars, and was developed and named
-  * Augmented Transition Network (ATN) grammars.
-An ATN is a Recursive
+  * Augmented Transition Network (ATN) grammars